aadamr0/nc-news-api/README.md

 ### Hosting the AIP locally<br>

 To host the API locally, run `npm run start`.
-You can then use an app like [Insomnia](https://insomnia.rest/) or search engine to make requests to the API through the path 'localhost:9090'.
+You can then use an app like [Insomnia](https://insomnia.rest/) or a search engine to make requests to the API through the path 'localhost:9090/api'.
 The port number for hosting can be changed in the file 'listen.js'